Quickstart: Streaming Vivid Mosaic Basemaps

 Make a basemaps WMS request

 endpoint.
-This request can return both Vivid basemaps and image strips.
-To restrict your search to Vivid Basemaps, you need to include a cql filter for product name as part of your request.
+This request can return both Vivid Mosaic basemaps and image strips.
+To restrict your search to Vivid Mosaic Basemaps, you need to include a cql filter for product name as part of your request.

 https://api.maxar.com/basemaps/v1/ogc/wms?service=WMS&version=1.3.0&request=GetMap&bbox=36.985003,-109.028320,40.996484,-102.041016&crs=EPSG:4326&format=image/png&transparent=true&layers=Maxar:Imagery&tiled=true&width=512&height=512&cql_Filter=productName='VIVID_STANDARD_30'&Maxar_API_Key